The DragonCrown War Cycle: Characters

-Reception

-The series seems to have had a fairly positive reception from readers based on consumer reviews on Amazon, and Goodreads.
-Dark Glory War has a 4.2 out of 5 average rating on Amazon and a 4 out of 5 average rating on Goodreads.
-Fortress Draconis has a 3.9 out of 5 average rating on Amazon and a 3.92 out of 5 average rating on Goodreads.
-When Dragons Rage has a 4.5 out of 5 average rating on Amazon and a 3.95 average out of 5 rating on Goodreads.
-The Grand Crusade has a 3.9 out of 5 average rating on Amazon and a 3.93 out of 5 average rating on Goodreads.
-These ratings are correct as of December 7, 2014.

 Other information

 The second book of the series, Fortress Draconis, was one of the featured books for the year 2001 during Spectra's 25 Years of Spectra celebration which occurred in 2010.
 When he was interviewed for the event Stackpole stated that “Fortress Draconis was a first novel in several ways.
 It was my first trade paperback, which was a great thrill."
 Also in regards to the planning stages of the DragonCrown War Cycle he stated the he'd "originally looked at just doing the trilogy" but he added The Dark Glory War after a discussion with Anne Groell and Tom Dupree.
 He decided he "had back-story, so might as well burn it in a novel we could use as a lead-in."

 Each of the books had a brief excerpt from the next book after the "About the Author" section except for the final book, The Grand Crusade.
 Instead, that book had an excerpt from the first book, The Secret Atlas, of Stackpole's next series, the Age of Discovery.
 The Secret Atlas was also featured during the 25 years of Spectra celebration for the year 2005.